Knowledge Hub

 Are Calderbank offers time limited?

-A Calderbank offer may be time-limited (that is, it may stipulate the date from which it is no longer open for acceptance) or it may be left as open-ended.
-If you decide that an open-ended offer is the best option, it’s important to keep it under review so that if circumstances change and your offer subsequently appears to be too generous to the other party, you are ready to withdraw it promptly.
+A Calderbank offer may be time-limited (that is, it may state the date from which it is no longer open for acceptance) or it may be left as open-ended.
+If you decide that an open-ended offer is the best option, it’s important to keep it under review so that if circumstances change and your offer appears to be too generous to the other party at a later point, you’re ready to withdraw it promptly.

 Is a Calderbank offer legally binding?

-Because Calderbank offers are subject to the common law contractual principles of offer and acceptance, once accepted, the Calderbank letter and offer create a legally binding contract between the parties.
-The offer must be deemed as sufficiently clear to create a binding contract.
+Because Calderbank offers are ruled by the contractual principles of offer and acceptance, once accepted, the Calderbank letter and offer create a legally binding contract between the parties.
+This means that the offer must be sufficiently clear to create a binding contract.

 Can you withdraw or modify a Calderbank offer?